oceanprotocol/docs/contribute/README.md

 ### Improve core software

-It takes a tribe of awesome coders to build the tech stack, and you're invited to pitch in 😊 We'd love to have you contribute to any repository within the `oceanprotocol` [GitHub](https://github.com/oceanprotocol) organization!
+It takes a tribe of awesome coders to build a tech stack, and you're invited to pitch in 😊 We'd love to have you contribute to any repository within the `oceanprotocol` [GitHub](https://github.com/oceanprotocol) organization!

 Before you start coding, please follow these basic guidelines: